Discover more at Longshaw, Burbage and the Eastern Moors

 Longshaw Estate provides a stunning backdrop for an adventure in the great outdoors.
 It’s a great hub to start from before you explore Burbage and the Eastern Moors, where you can enjoy the view from Duke's Seat or take a walk through Padley Gorge.
 Find out what family-friendly events are coming up and how best to plan your day out.

-Whether you're looking for a short wander or a big adventure, Longshaw's a great place to come for a family walk.
-It’s a good hub to start from before you explore Burbage and the Eastern Moors, where you can enjoy the view from Duke's Seat or take a walk through Padley Gorge.
+If you're looking for a short wander or a big adventure, Longshaw's a great place to come for a family walk.
+The estate is a good hub to start from, before you explore Burbage and the Eastern Moors, where you can enjoy the view from Duke's Seat or take a walk through Padley Gorge.

 Longshaw is covered with a maze of footpaths, so let us help you find your way.
 We have three waymarked walks, all starting from outside the Longshaw Lodge – simply follow the coloured arrows.
 Take a photo of the map on the outside of the Welcome Building in the Woodcroft car park so you have a map with you at all times.